Hudson Bay, Saskatchewan: Airport

-Hudson Bay Airport is unusually large for a town of Hudson Bay's size and having it available makes industrial expansion locally all that much more attractive.

-The airport provides service for charter and local aircraft and serves a water bomber base for forest protection.
+Hudson Bay Airport provides service for charter and local aircraft and serves a water bomber base for forest protection.
 The airport, with a 5,000 foot runway and a 2,000 foot cross wind runway is able to accommodate almost any size of aircraft.
 A beacon and lights allow for night landing.

 Education

-There is one public school in the Town of Hudson Bay, Hudson Bay Community School.
+There is one public school in the town of Hudson Bay, Hudson Bay Community School.
 It serves all the children of the town and surrounding areas.
 HBCS is a K-12 school.
 The enrolment is roughly 385 children.

 The HBCH/HBCS Riders football team have made it to 13 provincial final games in 6-man and 9-man football, most notably their six straight 9-man finals appearances in the late 80s-90s.

 Clubs and organizations

 Hudson Bay has a number of established groups whose mandates are to provide cultural and artistic opportunities for the residents of Hudson Bay and District.

 The Hudson Bay Allied Arts Council is very active in bringing professional performing artists to the Community.

 The forest, rivers, and lakes surrounding Hudson Bay provide inspirations for the members of the Hudson Bay Art Club.
 The active club organizes classes by professional artists for adults wishing to hone their skills and acquire new techniques.

 Choral groups and instrumental ensembles from Stewart Hawke Elementary School consistently bring home trophies from the district musical festival.
 Both the elementary and high school have active drama clubs which attend Provincial adjudications.
 The High School has a well-equipped fine arts wing which houses its drama area and stage and its arts department.

 Hudson Bay's active volunteer network provides a wide variety of cultural and artistic activities with the support of the Town of Hudson Bay and the School Division.

 The Hudson Bay Economic Development and Tourism Committee is appointed by the Councils of the town of Hudson Bay, the Rural Municipality of Hudson Bay #394 and the Hudson Bay Chamber of Commerce.
 The purpose of the Committee is to provide aid to local economic opportunities, striving to renew and revitalize the economic interest of the community and to examine and investigate all alternatives that are available.
 The Committee keeps an up-to-date list of local business opportunities as well as a current list of business / office space and industrial sites available.

-Service Clubs include: Rotary Club, Lions Club, Knights of Columbus, Masons, Elks and Royal Purple, Royal Canadian Legion, Legion Ladies Auxiliary and Health Care Auxiliary.
-Other organizations focused on the youth in this area are: 4-H, Beavers, Cubs, AWANA, Scouts and Army Cadets.
+Service Clubs include: Rotary Club, Lions Club, Knights of Columbus, Masons, Elks and Royal Purple, Royal Canadian Legion, Legion Ladies Auxiliary, and Health Care Auxiliary.
+Other organizations focused on the youth in this area are: 4-H, Beavers, Cubs, AWANA, Scouts, and Army Cadets.